 For the purpose of this award, research involves systematic inquiry or investigation using quantitative or qualitative techniques that result in usable findings and recommendations for the field.

-- Winner are chosen and announced the week of February 18, 2020
+Winner chosen and announced the week of March 15, 2021

 Eligibility, Rules and Criteria